 - 4% leak down noted on most recent test

 - Aesthetically looks excellent given its age and mileage

 - Complete with books, manuals, CofA, tools, air-compressor and more.

 - Higher mileage means its show evidence of use aesthetically and mechanically.
 Ready to be driven now, but there are several items that at some point might require your attention.
 Better for the wrench owning Porsche enthusiast vs. the Griot’s orbital polisher owning Porschephile.

 - Engine has great leak down but has several common 964 leaks, none are catastrophic but it you want a dry engine this isn’t your car unless you want to invest in a potential top-end overhaul.

 - Left front fender was replaced and is noted on Carfax, all other body parts match.
 Car completely repainted in 2003, completed by Porsche specialist Eurotech Body Werks in Kirkland, WA.

 Truthfully since this car isn’t my typical low mileage, garage queen car I had a hard time setting the market value.
 The aforementioned types are selling for well over $100k and regular narrow body, late 1992-1994 964 coupes are selling over $60k.
 So where does this one fit?
-I decided to let Bring a Trailer define the market, so this will be listed shortly.
+I decided to let Bring a Trailer define the market.
 Check it out there!